Man pointing at laptop

 September 2025: Rates on hold at 3.6%

-After three cuts earlier this year, the Reserve Bank decided to keep the rate steady at 3.6%.
-Framed as a "cautious" approach, the move comes as the economy is showing signs of recovery (with wages growing and household spending picking up) but inflation remains more persistent than expected.
+After three cuts, the RBA decided to keep the rate steady at 3.6%.
+Framed as a "cautious" approach, the move came as the economy was showing signs of recovery (with wages growing and household spending picking up) but inflation remained more persistent than expected.

 December 2025: Rates on hold once again at 3.6%

-Similar to September, the RBA has decided to leave rates at 3.6% in the most recent December meeting.
-This, once again, comes as a cautious move, with data suggesting the risk of inflation may be tilting upward, but not enough for the board to act until it sees the December quarter figures.
+Similar to September, the RBA has decided to leave rates at 3.6% in December.
+This, once again, came as a cautious move, with data suggesting the risk of inflation could be tilting upward, but not enough for the board to act until it saw the December quarter figures.

-The upside?
-Even with the RBA not moving, lenders are still competing.
-End-of-year pressure means sharp offers are available on working capital, credit lines, and equipment finance, perfect for businesses gearing up for January and Q1 opportunities.
+Even with rates on hold, lenders were competing for business.
+End-of-year pressure meant sharp offers were available on working capital, credit lines, and equipment finance—perfect for SMEs preparing for January and Q1 opportunities.

 The content in this blog is provided for general information purposes only.
 It doesn't constitute financial advice and shouldn't be relied upon as such.
 Always consult a licensed financial advisor, accountant, or legal professional to consider your personal circumstances before making financial decisions.